sukykaur/AzureISO/Data Warehouse/iso-dw-overview.md

 ---
-title: Azure Security and Compliance Blueprint - Data Analytics for ISO 27001 and 27018
+title: Azure Security and Compliance Blueprint - Data Warehouse for ISO 27001 and 27018
-description: Azure Security and Compliance Blueprint - Data Analytics for ISO 27001 and 27018
+description: Azure Security and Compliance Blueprint - Data Warehouse for ISO 27001 and 27018
 services: security
 author: John Molesky

-ms.assetid: dec23668-c7cc-41cf-aacd-5ec2ba9092da
+ms.assetid: 8038cf80-b85f-49f8-bb67-e1d937c7fbd8
 ms.service: security
 ms.topic: article
 ms.date: 07/31/2018
 ms.author: John Molesky
 ---
-# Azure Security and Compliance Blueprint: Analytics for ISO 27001 and 27018
+# Azure Security and Compliance Blueprint: Data Warehouse for ISO 27001 and 27018

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure suitable for the collection, storage, and retrieval of information from businesses following the requirements of ISO 27001 and 27018.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a data warehouse architecture in Azure suitable for the collection, storage, and retrieval of information from businesses following the requirements of ISO 27001 and 27018.

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ISO 27001 and 27018 requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a manner compliant with these ISO documents; however, this solution should not be used as-is in a production environment because additional configuration is required.